jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 It is to be noted that networks themselves are a service, a tool, for all the applications and services on the Internet.
 Networks connect data, people and services.
 The increase in networking and size of the Internet is driven by these applications and the usage.
-Therefore the emissions from networking are tied to the applications and the data they consume; with less applications or data, the Internet would have less hardware and less energy usage.
+Therefore, the emissions from networking are tied to the applications and the data they consume; with less applications or data, the Internet would have less hardware and less energy usage.
 The goals of this document are not to